CIC Reports Fiscal 2013 Results

-CIC is a leading supplier of electronic signature products and the recognized leader in biometric signature verification.
-CIC enables companies to achieve truly paperless workflow in their electronic business processes by providing multiple signature technologies across virtually all applications.
-CIC’s solutions are available both in SaaS and on-premise delivery models and afford “straight-through-processing,” which can increase customer revenue by enhancing user experience and can also reduce costs through paperless and virtually error-free electronic transactions that can be completed significantly quicker than paper-based procedures.
-CIC is headquartered in Redwood Shores, California.
+CIC is a leading supplier of electronic signature products and business document workflow solutions.
+CIC enables companies to achieve truly paperless workflow in their electronic business processes by providing multiple signature and digital transaction management technologies across virtually all applications.
+CIC’s solutions are available both on-premise and in the Cloud as a service, and afford “straight-through-processing,” which can increase customer revenue by enhancing user experience and can also reduce costs through paperless and virtually error-free electronic transactions that can be completed significantly quicker than paper-based procedures.
+CIC is headquartered in Silicon Valley.
 For more information, please visit our website at http://www.cic.com.
-CIC’s logo is a registered trademark of CIC.
+CIC’s logo is a trademark of CIC.

 Forward Looking Statements